meyira/OIDA/README.md

-# C Proof-of-Concept implementation for the paper *OPRFs from Isogenies: Designs and Analysis* by Lena Heimberger, Fredrik Meisingseth and Christian Rechberger.
+# OPRFs from Isogenies: Designs and Analysis

+Lena Heimberger, Fredrik Meisingseth and Christian Rechberger.

 ## Compilation
 While `make` compiles all four variants below, we briefly give an overview of the produced binaries.